Blog

 Echotherapy Treatment, SONOVEIN, exclusive to the whiteley clinic

 Such treatments include Echotherapy (SONOVEIN® – exclusive to The Whiteley Clinic in the UK), endovenous microwave, endovenous laser, TRLOP, and pelvic embolisation.
 Foam sclerotherapy is useful in small veins but has poor results in big veins.
+There are other endovenous treatments such as radiofrequency ablation, mechanochemical ablation, glue and stripping, but each of these have draw-backs and so are rarely or never used now in The Whiteley Protocol®.

 The Lowest Possible Risk of Recurrence:

 Each individual patient has their own pattern of venous disease.
 Not surprisingly the old “standard approach” to varicose vein surgery – concentrating on just 2 main veins – gives poor long-term results, even if the new techniques are used.
+The Whiteley Protocol® allows us to tailor combinations of treatments aimed specifically at each individual pattern of venous disease.
+Our 15-year audit has proven treatment by The Whiteley Clinic to have the lowest possible risk of recurrence.